What are Left Ventricular Assist Devices (LVADs)?

 A left ventricular assist device (LVAD) is a small, surgically implanted mechanical pump that supports a weakened heart's left ventricle.
 When the left pumping chamber of the heart thickens — known as left ventricular hypertrophy — it may not be able to pump efficiently.
 LVADs help ensure the heart pumps enough blood to meet the body's needs.

 An LVAD can provide lifesaving support for people dealing with a variety of life-threatening conditions and help improve their overall quality of life.
 These devices are often used in patients with advanced heart failure.

 NewYork-Presbyterian has more than 30 years of experience in LVAD implantation and monitoring.
 Our internationally known experts have pioneered innovation and technological progress in this field.
-We specialize in the management of complex cases, often treating patients who were deemed too ill by other institutions to receive an LVAD.
-We provide you and your family with individualized education, both in-person and online, to ensure you understand and are comfortable with this therapy.
+We specialize in managing complex cases, often treating patients deemed too ill to receive an LVAD by other institutions.

 How Does an LVAD Work?

 An LVAD pump and its connections are implanted next to the heart during open-heart surgery.
 One end of the pump is attached to the left ventricle — the heart chamber that pumps blood and distributes it throughout the body.

 The other end is attached to the aorta — the body's main artery.
 Blood flows from the heart into the pump.
 When sensors indicate that the LVAD is full, the blood in the device is distributed into the aorta.
 The aorta then distributes blood to the rest of the body.